vesoft-inc/nebula/docs/get-started.md

 ........................
 ```

-This query comes from a vertex walk up an edge and the target's age should be greater than or equal to 30, also rename the columns as `Player`, `Friend` and `Age`.
+This query comes from a vertex walk up an edge and the target's age should be greater than or equal to 30, also renames the columns as `Player`, `Friend` and `Age`.

 ```
 nebula> go from 5209979940224249985 over like where $$[player].age >= 30 YIELD $^[player].name as Player, $$[player].name as Friend, $$[player].age As Age